Galway International Arts Festival 2027: The Ultimate Guide

 • Ireland West Airport Knock (NOC): A convenient alternative for UK and European arrivals, located about 75 minutes north of Galway city.

 By Train: Irish Rail operates frequent daily services from Dublin Heuston to Galway’s Ceannt Station.
-The station is located directly beside Eyre Square, putting you seconds away from major festival venues like the Festival Garden.
+The station is located directly beside Eyre Square, putting you seconds away from major Galway International Arts Festival venues like the Festival Garden.

-By Bus & Coach: In addition to Bus Éireann, private operators like GoBus and Citylink provide high-frequency inter-city travel from hubs such as Cork, Limerick, and Dublin City Centre.
+By Bus & Coach: In addition to Bus Éireann, private operators like GoBus and Citylink provide high-frequency inter-city travel to the Galway International Arts Festival from hubs such as Cork, Limerick, and Dublin City Centre.

-By Car & Parking: Driving via the M6 (East) or M18 (South) is efficient, but city-center parking is strictly limited during the festival peak.
+By Car & Parking: Driving via the M6 (East) or M18 (South) is efficient, but city-center parking is strictly limited during the peak of the Galway International Arts Festival.

 Pro Tip: Pre-book secure parking at Q-Park Eyre Square or Hynes Yard and use the promo code GIAF10 for a 10% discount.
-Alternatively, use the Park & Ride facilities usually located at Ballybrit to avoid inner-city gridlock.
+Alternatively, use the Park & Ride facilities usually located at Ballybrit to avoid inner-city gridlock during the 50th-anniversary rush.

 Happy Irish Wanderers Recommended